BDC Hamburger Icon

 How to use critical thinking to problem-solve

-Here is a six-step problem-solving process to try with your team to build and use this skill.
+Here is a six-step problem-solving process to try with your team.

 1. Name the situation.

-When you name the situation, you present a single discussion point that everyone in the discussion can identify.
-This statement can be written on a whiteboard as a visual prompt so that the team can focus on the point and redirect the discussion when the topic shifts.
+When you state the situation, you present a single discussion point that everyone in the discussion can identify.
+This statement can be written on a whiteboard as a visual prompt so the team can focus on the point and redirect the discussion when the topic shifts.
 Critical thinking involves keeping an open mind about situations.
-You help participants remember the goal of the group by naming the situation.
+By naming the situation, you help participants remember the group’s goal.

 2. List all possible solutions.

 Brainstorming takes place during this part of the process.
 There is nothing outside the realm of possibilities at this point in the discussion.
 When you open the conversation to unlimited options, you expand thinking beyond one person.
-The ability to expand your thinking offers the conversation many possible solutions that you may not have considered without the expression of thoughts and opinions.
-Make sure that all potential solutions discussed during this time stay on task for the situation that has been named in the first step.
-Critical thinking includes the ability to keep an open mind to other considerations and viewpoints without losing track of the end goal.
-You expand the discussion to see new options and stay on task by identifying multiple opportunities.
+The ability to expand your thinking offers many possible solutions that you may not have considered otherwise.

 3. Narrow your solutions to three options.

 Everyone on the team needs to agree with at least one of the three options.
-Individuals who can find a compromise and create solutions from many perspectives are better able to bring a team together.
-Write each solution at the top of a whiteboard and include below each one a list of its advantages and disadvantages.
-Critical-thinking skills offer the ability to look at situations rationally without judgments of good and bad or wrong and right.
+Individuals who can find a compromise and create solutions from many perspectives are better equipped to bring a team together.
+Write each solution at the top of a whiteboard, and below each one, include a list of its advantages and disadvantages.
+Critical thinking skills allow you to look at situations rationally, without judgment.
 You can maintain a rational discussion when you bring consensus to a few intentionally chosen solutions.

 Critical thinking helps individuals look at situations from multiple sides and imagine several ways to respond.

-Make a final choice that offers the best chance of success based on rational discussion about the situation.
+Based on a rational discussion about the situation, make a final choice that offers the best chance of success.
 Review this choice in relation to how well it solves the designated problem.
-Critical thinking skills help individuals use a more systematic way to come to conclusions.
-This reduces the chance of making decisions based on incorrect inferences arising from emotional conclusions.
+Critical thinking skills help individuals use a more systematic method to come to conclusions.
+This reduces the chance of bad business decision-making based on incorrect assumptions and emotional reactions.

-5. Put a plan in place to implement the chosen solution.
+5. Devise a plan for implementing the chosen solution.

-Your chosen solution should have timelines and a list that identifies which participants are responsible for what parts of the final plan.
-Critical-thinking skills include the ability to commit to the chosen solution.
-You increase attention to detail and interest from the participants in implementing the solution when they are an integral part of the process.
+Your chosen solution should have timelines and a list that identifies which participants are responsible for each part of the final plan.
+Critical thinking skills include the ability to commit to the chosen solution.
+When participants are an integral part of the process, you increase their interest and attention to detail.

 6. Complete the plan.

 Some employees find this part of the process the most difficult.
 Think of the number of times a great plan floundered because there was no follow-up.
-Make sure each person from the team has a part to play in the process that emphasizes their areas of expertise and interest.
+Make sure each team member has a role that emphasizes their expertise and interests.
 Complete regular reviews of people and timelines for project management.
 Critical thinking involves the ability to see the value of the overall plan.
-At this point in the process, individuals should be able to see the value of the solution and have buy-in since they were part of the process.
+At this point in the process, individuals should be able to see the value of the solution and have buy-in because they were part of the process.

 This problem-solving process creates an environment where critical thinking becomes a working part of finding a solution.
-For individuals who struggle with this method, you may want to consider some training in critical thinking.
-Overall, though, this process promotes critical thinking in your employees.
+You may want to consider training for individuals who struggle with this method.
 You can also integrate this activity for making plans and creating a mission.
-The value added to your organization includes improved engagement, insight and productivity from your team.

 Did You Know?Did you know